Hashim Amla: 2013

 During bilateral series against New Zealand in January 2013, Amla was requested to lead the team due to suspension of regular captain AB de Villiers for 2 matches due to slow overrate, that Amla declined requesting to be left to "concentrate on his batting".

 In August 2013, it was announced that Amla had signed for Surrey, for whom he made a limited number of appearances in domestic matches.

 For his performances in 2013, he was named both in the World Test XI and ODI XI by the ICC.
 He was also named in the Test XI for 2013 by ESPNcricinfo.

 2014

 In June 2014, Amla became South Africa's first permanent non-white Test captain (although Ashwell Prince had it temporarily), ahead of the Sri Lanka tour following Graeme Smith's retirement.
-Amla captained his side to a historic victory against Sri Lanka in his first Test series as captain.
+Amla captained his team to a historic victory against Sri Lanka in his first Test series as captain.
 He continued to make domestic appearances for Surrey when other commitments allowed.